Classification: Original Motion Picture Soundtrack

 After seeing what Tom O’Horgan had done to their baby on Broadway, now that they were in a bargaining position, Rice and Webber were not going to allow Jewison to do to the film what O’Horgan had done to the stage version.
 Much to the relief of the public and the authors, Jewison stated, “Jesus Christ Superstar on the screen will not be anything like the Broadway production.”
 However, it would also not be quite what the authors themselves had envisioned.
 Jewison, who had been living with his vision of the film since before the album became a hit, had firm ideas about how it should be done, which he expressed to Cynthia Grenier of The Los Angeles Times in an interview at the time: “The one thing I knew for sure I didn’t want was a King of Kings job.
 I’ve seen Pasolini’s The Passion (sic) According to St. Matthew at least eight times; it’s so spare and simple and close to the Bible — and that’s what I had in the back of my mind.”

-As for Head, who had been asked initially to reprise his role on Broadway but was unable to join the cast owing to issues with Actors’ Equity (Head is British), he’d become a successful screen actor, appearing in John Schlesinger’s Sunday Bloody Sunday, and consequently commanded an extremely high salary that Stigwood was unwilling to pay.
-(Nevertheless, he also got as far as a screen test before being passed over for the final choice.)
+As for Head, he’d been asked initially to reprise his role on Broadway but was unable to join the cast owing to issues with Actors’ Equity (Head is British), and at any rate, he’d become a successful screen actor, appearing in John Schlesinger’s Sunday Bloody Sunday, and consequently commanded an extremely high salary that Stigwood was unwilling to pay.
+For the film, he also got as far as a screen test before being passed over for the final choice.

 Ultimately, casting shook down to some of the authors’ choices (they favored, and got, Yvonne Elliman and Barry Dennen in the roles of Mary and Pilate once more), and a huge chunk of the Broadway company.
 Recalls Kurt Yaghjian, who won the role of Annas, “most of us were chosen from the Broadway show.
 Norman Jewison came out and picked the people he wanted from the show, like Ted [Neeley], Carl [Anderson], […] Bob Bingham [also a veteran of the original French company], me, Larry Marshall […] – just from the Broadway show.”
 The chorus was culled from Stigwood’s various tours of the show, and over 3,000 auditions conducted by Michael Shurtleff, with minimal input from Stigwood and Jewison.